SubhojitGuin/my-todo-app/README.md

 ## Contributions:
 Contributions to the project are welcome.
 If you would like to contribute, please follow the guidelines outlined in the project's GitHub repository.

-## Acknowledgements:
-We would like to express our gratitude to the open-source community for their contributions and support in developing this project.